z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 *sp1_MoveSprAbs()*.
 The final 4 arguments to this function specify exactly where to place the sprite in row, column, horizontal rotation, vertical rotation, format.
-The row and column specify the character cell location for the sprite in the ranges 0-32 and 0-23 respectively.
+The row and column specify the character cell location for the sprite in the ranges 0-24 and 0-32 respectively.
 The horizontal and vertical rotation values are both in the range 0-7 and specify how many pixels to rotate the sprite data by within the character cell so it sits in the exact pixel location